pubky/pkarr/design/README.md

 # Design

+## Specifications

 ### 1. [Base](./base.md)
-Required spec
+Required specification for core functionality.

 ### 2. [Relays](./relays.md)
-Optional HTTP servers to support web browsers and environments with similar constraints
+Optional HTTP servers to support web browsers and environments with similar constraints.

 ### 3. [Endpoints](./endpoints.md)
-Optional spec for resolving query names to endpoints details using RFC 9460 (HTTPS and SVCB records).
+Optional specification for resolving query names to endpoint details using RFC 9460 (HTTPS and SVCB records).

 ### 4. [TLS](./tls.md)
-Optional spec for end to end encryption of connections to Pkarr domains.
+Optional specification for end-to-end encryption of connections to Pkarr domains.

+---

+> **Note**: Only the Base specification is required.
+All other specifications are optional extensions that provide additional functionality.